 Begin operation of exit pool cooling pump after 1 June and when the 0.5 meter forebay temperature exceeds 64°F (18°C) at any time.
 Forebay temperature string data are online at: http://pweb.crohms.org/ftppub/water_quality/tempstrings/

-Continue this operation until water temperature at the exit pool and the forebay string at 0.5 meters deep are < 68°F for 3 consecutive days; at that time, discontinue pump operation until criteria to start pump operation are met.
+Continue this operation until 1 September and until water temperature at the 0.5 m forebay string is < 68°F (20°C) for 3 consecutive days; at that time, discontinue pump operation until water temperature has declined below 64°F and then use criteria as described above to re-start pump operation.

 The pump may be turned on or off at the Project Biologist’s discretion if adult passage delays are observed either in the forebay or within the ladder, and operation of the pump is believed to influence the adult passage issue.